filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

 ## First-time migration

-A one-off migration is needed to enable index provider migration, in order re-generate DagStore CARv2 indices.
-To enable the indexing integration follow the following step:
+A one-off migration is needed to enable index provider migration to re-generate DagStore CARv2 indices.
+To enable the indexing integration, follow the following step:

 1. **Stop the `daemon` `miner` and  `markets` processes**

    Stop all lotus processes to suspend any changes to the state of DagStore during the rollout.

-   The daemon needs to be stoped in order to roll out a change to the API that protects connections between markets and daemon libp2p node.
+   You must stop the daemon to roll-out a change to the API that protects connections between markets and the libp2p node.

 2. **Back up the existing DagStore repository**

-   The DagStore repository is located at `$LOTUS_MARKETS_PATH/dagstore` by default.
+   By default, the DagStore repository is located at `$LOTUS_MARKETS_PATH/dagstore`.
 Make a copy of that folder.
 This is necessary for:

   - verifying that the expected shard indices are re-generated after migration, and
   - rolling back the changes in case of an error.

 3. **Delete the existing DagStore repository**

-   Delete the DagStore repository located at `$LOTUS_MARKETS_PATH/dagstore` by default.
+   By default, delete the DagStore repository located at `$LOTUS_MARKETS_PATH/dagstore`.
 The absence of the repository signals to the Lotus instance that a DagStore migration is needed and will automatically trigger one upon `markets` instance start-up.

 4. **Rotate any existing Lotus log files and adjust log level**

-   For easier debugging rotate any existing logs so that the new logs only include output generated by the target release.
+   For easier debugging, rotate any existing logs so that the new logs only include output generated by the target release.

 5. **Install Lotus Release**